extremecoders-re/go-dispatch-proxy/README.md

 ## Full Linux Support [NEW]

 Go-dispatch-proxy now supports Linux in both normal mode and tunnel mode.
 On Linux, Go-dispatch-proxy uses the `SO_BINDTODEVICE` syscall to bind to the interface corresponding to the load balancer IPs.
-As a result, the binary must be run with `root` privilege OR by giving it the necessary capabilities as shown below.
+As a result, the binary must be run with `root` privilege or by giving it the necessary capabilities as shown below.

 ```
 $ sudo ./go-dispatch-proxy